crmg90/quikdev-backend-challenge/Backend_Developer_Advanced.md

 - Provide proper API document.
 - Provide proper unit test.

-### Tech stack

-- **Provide a Docker stack (give the reviewers a happy day and they will thank you)**
-- Use Node.js with any or no framework.
-- Use any DB.
-Mongo DB is **highly preferred**.
-- Provide  **CLEAR README**  information like versions required, step-by-step to setup environment, etc

 ### Bonus

-- Write clear documentation on how it's designed and how to run the code.
 - Write good in-code comments.
 - Write good commit messages.